paulmillr/noble-ed25519/README.md

 ### Ristretto255

 Each Point in ed25519 has 8 different equivalent points.
+This can be a great pain for some algorithms e.g. ring signatures.
+In Tor, Ed25519 public key malleability would mean that every v3 onion service has eight different addresses, causing mismatches with user expectations and potential gotchas for service operators.
+Fixing this required expensive runtime checks in the v3 onion services protocol, requiring a full scalar multiplication, point compression, and equality check.
+This check must be called in several places to validate that the onion service's key does not contain a small torsion component.

 No matter which one of these 8 equivalent points you give the Ristretto algorithm, it will give you exactly the same one.
 The other 7 points are no longer representable.
 Two caveats:

 1. Always use `RistrettoPoint.fromHex()` and `RistrettoPoint#toHex()`
 2. Never mix `ExtendedPoint` & `RistrettoPoint`: ristretto is not a subgroup of ed25519.